 - Check the server status and complete the changes using each Server Management button.

-- Start: Start the stopped server.
+- Start: Starts a stopped server.

 - Stop: Stops the running server.